Sage-Bionetworks/sage-monorepo/docs/create-a-new-angular-component.md

 Due to how the Challenge Registry app is currently structured, some additional steps are required:

-1. Discard/undo changes made to `project.json` in other existing folders outside of the new library folder, e.g. `apps/challenge-api-gateway/project.json`.
-The only files you need staged are:

-        * files created for the new library, e.g. `libs/challenge-registry/<new library name/*`
-        * `tsconfig.base.json`
-        * `workspace.json`

-        You could do something like this:

-        ```
-        git add libs/challenge-registry/<new library name>/ tsconfig.base.json workspace.json
-        git checkout -- .
-        ```

-2. Remove `challenge-registry-` from the filename of the module TypeScript in `src/lib/`, e.g.
+1. Remove `challenge-registry-` from the filename of the module TypeScript in `src/lib/`, e.g.

     `challenge-registry-awesome-lib.module.ts` → `awesome-lib.module.ts`

-3. Simiarly, in `src/index.ts`, remove `challenge-registry-` from the import filepath.
+2. Simiarly, in `src/index.ts`, remove `challenge-registry-` from the import filepath.
-4. In the library module (`<new library name>.module.ts`), remove `ChallengeRegistry` from the class name, e.g.
+3. In the library module (`<new library name>.module.ts`), remove `ChallengeRegistry` from the class name, e.g.
           `export class ChallengeRegistryAwesomeLibModule {}` → `export class AwesomeLibModule {}`